Same-sex marriage in Northern Ireland: Religious performance

 The main religious denominations in Northern Ireland define marriage as between "one man and one woman", and do not support or bless same-sex marriages.
 The majority of marriages in Northern Ireland are also conducted by religious denominations, e.g. 4,407 out of 7,255 marriage ceremonies in 2019 (61%).
-By contrast, secular humanists in Northern Ireland have been conducting partnership ceremonies for same-sex couples in Northern Ireland for many years.
-Northern Ireland Humanists, the Northern Irish section of Humanists UK, welcomed the introduction of same-sex marriage and said it was looking forward to conducting official ceremonies.

 Under the Marriage (Northern Ireland) Order 2003, an officiant shall not solemnise a religious marriage "except in accordance with a form of ceremony which is recognised by the religious body of which he is a member" and which "includes and is in no way inconsistent with" an appropriate declaration i.e. that they accept each other as spouses in the presence of each other, the officiant, and two witnesses.
 A religious body is defined in legislation as "an organised group of people meeting regularly for common religious worship".
 Marriage ceremonies of same-sex couples in religious facilities became permitted on 1 September 2020, after subsidiary legislation was passed by the Northern Ireland Office.
 The legislation contains exemptions and protections for religious bodies and officiants that do not wish to conduct same-sex marriages.
 The first religious same-sex marriage ceremony was performed on 12 December 2020 in Carrickfergus, County Antrim.
 The officiant was Pastor Steve Ames of the Harbour Faith Community.
 The Quakers in Northern Ireland are the only mainstream church in Northern Ireland that performs same-sex marriages.
 In 2018, a motion supporting and allowing such marriages in their meeting houses was passed at an annual yearly meeting held in Limerick, Ireland.
+Additionally, secular humanists in Northern Ireland have been conducting partnership ceremonies for same-sex couples in Northern Ireland for many years.
+Northern Ireland Humanists, the Northern Irish section of Humanists UK, welcomed the introduction of same-sex marriage and said it was looking forward to conducting official ceremonies.

 The doctrine of the Catholic Church states: "The matrimonial covenant, by which a man and a woman establish between themselves a partnership of the whole of life, is by its nature ordered toward the good of the spouses and the procreation and education of offspring."
 In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.